hotsu0p/Ultimate-Multipurpose-Discord-Bot/readme.md

 </div>
 Best 2023 Multipurpose Bot Discord bot with latest tech,

-This is Official Repo of This Bot | Made By CodeX Development !
+This is Official Repo of This Bot | Made By [Hotsuop dev services](https://discord.gg/jj25BZgrFb) !

 ## Made By